 Unexpected things happen.
 You or your child can get sick or injured.
 You could have a death in the family or get laid off.
 All of these things can get you into a world of debt if you’re not prepared.

 By setting aside money to go into an emergency fund will ensure that you don’t go into debt because of a financial burden.

 It can also help you set money aside for retirement.
 If you’re not already putting money into a retirement fund, set aside a portion of your earnings to help build a nest egg.

 If you’re just starting out, start small.
 Start by putting $10-$15 per paycheck into savings and retirement.
 It’s not much, but if you’re consistent, you’ll watch your savings grow over time.

 You may be wondering if $10-$15 will even make a difference.

 It can be tempting to spend that money on coffee or eating out, or any number of unnecessary things.
-But if you keep your eye on the prize, you’ll make sure that money goes where it should go.
+But if you keep your eye on the prize, and have a spending plan, you’ll make sure that money goes where it should go.